-Bearing and Guide Block Adjustment
+Guide Bearing Adjustment

-Guide bearings and carbide guide blocks are located on either side of the saw blade and provide stability for the blade when the saw is in operation.
+Guide bearings are located on either side of the saw blade and provide stability for the blade when the saw is in operation.
 These bearings rotate on an eccentric shaft so the distance from the blade can be adjusted for optimal performance.